Using the Dashboard

 When calls begin to fail, the graph shows the rate of failed calls in red.

 When failures exceed the configured threshold (the default is 20 failures in 5 seconds), the breaker opens the circuit.
 The dashboard shows the rate of short-circuited calls—calls which are going straight to the fallback method—in blue.
-The application is still allowing calls to the failing method at a rate of 1 every 5 seconds, as indicated in red; this is necessary to determine if calls are succeeding again and if the circuit can be closed.
+The app is still allowing calls to the failing method at a rate of 1 every 5 seconds, as indicated in red; this is necessary to determine if calls are succeeding again and if the circuit can be closed.

 With the circuit breaker in place on its